 Popularity doesn’t guarantee that a flower is a good one.
 Some of the best flowers are ones that are little-known or overlooked – especially by non-gardeners and beginners.
-If you’re willing to take a risk into the land of unfamiliarity, here are eight summer annual flowers worth considering this year.
+If you’re willing to take a risk into the land of unfamiliarity, here are seven summer annual flowers worth considering this year.

 Euphorbia: Annual euphorbias look like baby's breath flowers, but they're not dainty in performance at all.

 Annual euphorbias are mounded, white-blooming one- to two-foot plants that look much like the popular wedding flower baby’s breath, but they’re actually more closely related to the poinsettia.
 They flower best in full sun.

 Angelonia: Angelonia flowers look a bit like snapdragons or even orchids, but they're among the toughest of summer performers.